dbt-labs/docs.getdbt.com/website/docs/faqs/Snapshots/snapshot-target-is-not-a-snapshot-table.md

 ---
-title: Debug "Snapshot target is not a snapshot table errors"
+title: "Debug Snapshot target is not a snapshot table errors"
-description: "Debugging 'Snapshot target is not a snapshot table (missing "dbt_scd_id", "dbt_valid_from", "dbt_valid_to")' errors"
+description: "Debugging Snapshot target is not a snapshot table (missing "dbt_scd_id", "dbt_valid_from", "dbt_valid_to") errors"
 sidebar_label: "Snapshot target is not a snapshot table"
 id: snapshot-target-is-not-a-snapshot-table
 ---